Towards Safe Autonomous Driving Policies using a Neuro-Symbolic Deep Reinforcement Learning Approach: Performance Evaluation

 \subsection{Results and Discussion}

-In this section, we present the results of our experiments using the proposed DQNSL approach.
+In this section, we present the results of experiments and compare them with DQN and MPSDQN.
 The experiments are divided to two main parts; training and test.
-Firstly, we evaluate the performance of the proposed method and compare the results of the DQNSL with those of DQN.
-We discuss the convergence of the reward function and the comparison of rewards between our method and the standard DQN algorithm.
+We discuss the convergence of the reward function and the comparison of rewards between our method and other methods.
 Additionally, we analyze the implications of our approach in terms of safety, rule adherence, and training efficiency.
-Then, we test the extracted RL models in different scenarios and evaluate each model performance.
+Then, we test the extracted DRL models in different scenarios and evaluate each model performance.